NikiforovAll/nikiforovall.github.io/_posts/2019-11-30-nikiforovall-setup.md

 Also, see my Windows Terminal *profiles.json* <https://github.com/NikiforovAll/dotfiles/tree/master/artifacts/wt_profile.json>.

 I use [Visual Studio Code](https://code.visualstudio.com/) as the main editor and development environment.
 Although, it is possible to use dotfiles for synchronization concept for `vscode` I encourage you to use [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension.
-It uses GitHub as storage and makes use of API key in order to authorize and manage your configurations.
+It uses GitHub as storage and makes use of API key to authorize and manage your configurations.
 You could install it like this:

 ```bash
 choco install vscode -y